Repiping · LA & San Diego · Copper & PEX-A

 Whole-home repiping with minimal demolition.

 Copper and PEX-A systems.
-25-year workmanship warranty.
 Galvanized steel replacement, polybutylene removal, pinhole leak repair.
 Pacific Line has repiped over 1,400 homes across Los Angeles and San Diego since 2008 — most in 3–5 days with small access holes, not torn-up walls.
 Licensed, insured, free estimates.

 • Copper & PEX-A systems